StevenTammen/steventammen.com/content/about.md

 ## Author {#author}

 My name is Steven Tammen and I am an undergraduate student at the University of Georgia.
-I am triple majoring in Computer Science, Classical Culture, and Ancient Greek, although I will have also taken several semesters of Hebrew by the time I graduate.
+I am triple majoring in Computer Science, Classical Culture, and Ancient Greek, although I will have also taken a couple semesters of Hebrew by the time I graduate.
 (There is no degree program or minor for Hebrew at UGA).

 My other activities cluster around the pursuit of perfection -- in design, in thought patterns, in character, and so forth.
 This takes the form of research and thought on a wide variety of categories in engineering, cognitive psychology, philosophy, and other disciplines as necessary.

-More specific information about me can be found in [my CV](https://www.steventammen.com/CV.pdf).

 ## Purpose {#purpose}